mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/fetch-conversation/kotlin.md

 # Fetch the Conversation

-Chat screen (`ChatFragment` and `ChatViewModel` classes) is responsible for fetching the conversation and all the conversation evets.
+Chat screen (`ChatFragment` and `ChatViewModel` classes) is responsible for fetching the conversation and all the conversation events.

-View (`ChattFragment`) creation results in calling `viewModel.getConversation()` method tha loads the conversation.
+View (`ChattFragment`) creation results in calling `viewModel.getConversation()` method that loads the conversation.

 Inside `ChatViewModel` class, locate the following line and fill in the `getConversation()` method implementation: